Massachusetts Injury Verdicts and Settlements

 There are many nationwide mass torts or “class actions” that involve countless Massachusetts residents as prsopective plaintiffs, including claims our law firm is handling across the country such as:

-Roundup Cancer Lawsuit: The chemical used in the popular weedkiller Roundup has been shown to cause non-Hodgkin’s lymphoma.
+• Roundup Cancer Lawsuit: The chemical used in the popular weedkiller Roundup has been shown to cause non-Hodgkin’s lymphoma.
 Thousands of people who used Roundup have filed product liability lawsuits and billions in settlement compensation has been paid.
+These are good cases but we do not see a lot of them in Massachusetts.

 Massachusetts Medical Malpractice Laws